 Which, if indeed anybody in America actually got to see it, is a pretty accurate description of what might be viewed as the film’s limitations.
 I, for one, am grateful for the lack of boiling bunnies or butcher knife standoffs, for One Of Those Things is at its most persuasive when the camera simply captures the subtle interplay of emotions on the actors’ faces.

 Playing a role in One Of Those Things that is in many ways similar to the character she played in Three Into Two Won’t Go (in which we’re asked to endure the sci-fi absurdity of Geeson and the exquisite Claire Bloom squaring off over the pasty, dough-boy charms of Rod Steiger [Mr. Claire Bloom in real life]); Geeson gives a remarkably strong and nuanced performance, one of my all-time favorites of hers, in fact.
-She gets bonus points for making flesh-and-blood a character who, as written, needs to be enigmatic, but too often crosses over into incomprehensible.
+She gets bonus points for making flesh-and-blood a character who, as written, needs to be enigmatic, but whose behavior too often crosses over into incomprehensible.

 |Roy Dotrice is the father of actress Karen Dotrice, best known as Jane Banks in|